Admission requirements for Research Master Sociology of Culture, Media and the Arts

 - Please plan your test as soon as possible.
 Bear in mind that it will take several weeks before you receive an official copy of your test results.

-- If you are admitted, we need to receive the test report before 10 August.
+- If you are admitted, please send us your language test results no later than the deadline mentioned in your admissions offer.
 Without official proof of your English language proficiency at the required level, we cannot register you as a student for the programme!

 - English tests must be less than two years old at the time of application.